racket/racket/racket/src/worksp/README.txt

 "..\..\lib", and other files in "..\..\lib", "..\..\etc", etc.

-Many intermediate files will be put in "../build", including a Chez Scheme checkout if it's not already present (in which case `git` must be available).
+Many intermediate files will be put in "../build", including a Chez Scheme checkout if it's not already present there; if a "ChezScheme" directory exists in the Racket suorce directory, it is copied to the build directory, otherwise it is cloned from a Git repository (in which case `git` must be available).

 See also "Completing the Build" below.